AzureIoTGBB/iot-edge-offline-dashboarding/documentation/deployment-devops.md

 ## Setting up an Azure DevOps organization and project

-A Azure DevOps pipeline is always part of a [project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page), which is part of an [organization](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
+An Azure DevOps pipeline is always part of a [project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page), which is part of an [organization](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
 Follow the instructions on the given websites, but skip the 'Add a Repository to your Project' part since this is managed on GitHub.

 Before adding the pipeline there are two project-level preliminary tasks.